Cars

 SO… JUST WHAT ARE WE TALKING ABOUT HERE?

-"Throughout 2023, just over 7.2 million vehicles changed hands in the UK used car market - which equates to nearly 20,000 used vehicles being bought and sold every single day.
+"Throughout 2024, just over 7.6 million vehicles changed hands in the UK used car market - which equates to over 20,000 used vehicles being bought and sold every single day.
 And that is a lot of cars!
 This just helps to confirm the potential out there for your Car Broking business!"

-And what we’ve seen now that we're into 2024 is that the used car market is going to be stronger still!
+And what we’ve seen now that we're coming through the early part of 2025 is that the used car market is going to be stronger still!

 WHAT'S MOVING...
 WHAT'S NOT MOVING...